ZeroKlu/python-crash-course/01 - Python Crash Course/Part II - Projects/3rd Edition/03 - Web Applications/Ch18 - Django Get Started/Lessons/08_making_the_home_page.md

 ## Making the Home Page

+> Note: When making a portal application, you can't escape the need
+> to know at least the fundamentals of HTML and CSS.
+You can
+> complete this tutorial without that experience, but continuing into
+> designing your own portal wills require some HTML and CSS.

 Creating user pages in a Django portal consists of three steps:

 1. Defining the URL